 Virtually every industry sector - whether consumer-facing or business-to-business - handles significant volumes of consumer information.
-To protect Americans comprehensively, any federal data privacy legislation, including the SAFE DATA Act, should ensure that all industry sectors are covered and that there are no privacy loopholes that leave consumers unprotected when their personal data is handled by a business.
-All of the companies involved in handling the chain of personal data should have legal obligations to protect it under a federal privacy law, and we should not rely on private contracts to create those legal obligations between parties, particularly ones that vary greatly in size (i.e., Main Street businesses and global service providers).
+To protect Americans comprehensively, federal data privacy legislation should ensure that all industry sectors are covered and that there are no privacy loopholes that leave consumers unprotected when their personal data is handled by any business.
+All of the companies involved in handling the chain of personal data should have legal obligations to protect it under a federal privacy law and honor consumers' privacy requests.
+We should not rely on private contracts to create those legal obligations between parties, particularly between businesses that vary greatly in size and bargaining power (i.e., Main Street businesses versus global service providers).

-MSPC is thus concerned with provisions in the SAFE DATA Act that would exempt service providers and third parties from certain statutory obligations to honor consumer rights exercised to protect their privacy.
-These exemptions for service providers would be extended to businesses in the telecommunications industry, technology companies, and data cloud storage entities-the very industries represented by witnesses at the Committee's hearing.
-Additionally, the SAFE DATA Act explicitly states that service providers cannot be considered data brokers, further exempting the telecommunications industry from this legislation even if they continue to siphon and sell consumer data from the Internet traffic running through their networks.
+MSPC has been concerned with provisions in the privacy legislation the Committee has considered in the past that would exempt service providers and third parties from statutory obligations to honor consumer rights exercised to protect their privacy.
+These exemptions for service providers would be extended to businesses in the telecommunications industry and technology companies.
 There are more effective ways to protect Americans' privacy.
-For example, the Consumer Data Privacy and Security Act, introduced by Senator Jerry Moran (R-KS), takes a more equitable approach to these issues.
-Senator Moran's privacy bill is based on the premise that each business handling consumers' personal data should have statutory requirements to do what it is able to do to protect the consumer privacy established in the legislation.
-Furthermore, the bill does not make consumer-facing businesses responsible for privacy violations by businesses that they cannot control, such as much larger service providers.
-Because it takes this approach, Senator Moran's privacy legislation would more effectively secure the consumer rights it establishes and treat industry sectors fairly by making them responsible for their own conduct.
+For example, privacy bills could be drafted with the premise that each business handling consumers' personal data should have statutory requirements to do what it is able to do to protect the consumer privacy established in the legislation without making consumer-facing businesses responsible for privacy violations by businesses that serve them and that they cannot control, such as much larger service providers.
+Legislation that takes this approach would more effectively secure the consumer rights it establishes and treat industry sectors fairly by making them responsible for their own conduct.

-The SAFE DATA Act, on the other hand, requires Main Street businesses to be responsible for the privacy practices of service providers and third parties without equivalent requirements for these exempt entities to comply.
 Privacy responsibilities should not simply be shifted from one industry sector onto another - not only because that is an ineffective way to protect consumer information but also because it is manifestly unfair to businesses that bear the brunt of those burdens for what should be the other businesses' own obligations to the consumer.
 Because our members include small businesses, they know that all too often powerful businesses within the telecom and tech industry sectors may use their superior market position to shift what should be their responsibilities onto their clients, typically leaving Main Street businesses with outsized compliance burdens and costs.
-And, if this approach is taken by Congress, it will leave holes in consumer privacy rights because federal enforcement agencies will have no effective way to compel service providers or third parties to comply with the law, and Main Street businesses will lack the financial and legal resources to hold them accountable for privacy practices that harm their customers.
+If this approach is taken by Congress, it will leave holes in consumer privacy rights because federal enforcement agencies will have no effective way to compel service providers or third parties to comply with the law.
+Moreover, Main Street businesses will lack the financial and legal resources to hold them accountable for privacy practices that harm their customers.